Codingworkspace/Sonar-Detecting-Rock-vs-Mine-using-LogesticRegression/README.md

 ## Sonar-Detecting-Rock-vs-Mine-using-LogesticRegression
--> This Machine Learning project is used to detect mine or rock under the water using LogesticRegression Model.
+This Machine Learning program under the water with the dataset of sonar able to detect mine or rock using LogesticRegression.

 ### STEPS
 1) Importing Packages